Congratulations on having been accepted to Stritch!

 Attend Admitted Students Day

-You will be invited to attend Admitted Students Day on Sunday, April 6 through Monday, April 7, 2014.
-Meet your classmates in the Class of 2018, stay overnight in the residence halls, sit in on classes and experience life as a Stritch student.
-You will receive an invitation in the mail this winter.
+You will be invited to attend Admitted Students Day on Monday, April 7, 2014.
+Meet your classmates in the Class of 2018, sit in on classes and experience life as a Stritch student.
+View an agenda of events and register now for Admitted Students Day.

 Attend a New Student Registration Day

 New Student Registration Days allow you to come to campus to register for classes and learn more about Stritch.
 You’ll get your Stritch student ID card, take a campus tour, and meet faculty and students from your major.
 This is a requirement for all new freshmen.
+New Student Registration Days are scheduled for: Friday, April 25; Wednesday, May 28; Friday, June 13; Wednesday, June 25: and Wednesday, July 23.
 You will receive registration information for New Student Registration Days this spring.

 Attend New Student Orientation